CentreForDigitalHumanities/tscan/README.md

     $ ./startwopr20.sh    (will start Wopr to calculate forwards probabilities)
     $ ./startwopr02.sh    (will start Wopr to calculate backwards probabilities)

-Then either run tscan from the command-line, which will produce a FoLiA XML file,
+Then either run T-Scan from the command-line, which will produce a FoLiA XML file,

     $ cd tscan
     $ cp tscan.cfg.example tscan.cfg